josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 *   Type annotations can be gradually added to existing functions and variables to pin down their types and get benefits like build-time error checking, great autocompletion support and inline documentation.
 *   JavaScript features new to ES2015, like arrow functions, `let`s and `const`s, default function parameters, and destructuring assignments can also be gradually added to make the code more expressive.
 *   Services and controllers can be turned into *classes*.
-    That way they'll be a step closer to becoming Angular service and component classes, which will make life easier after the upgrade.
+    That way they will be a step closer to becoming Angular service and component classes, which will make life easier after the upgrade.

 ### Using Component Directives